Motherhood, But Make It Less Irritable

 You love your kids deeply.

 But you don’t always love how you feel.
+And that’s the part nobody really talks about.

-The one where you’re not a “bad mom”… you’re just a depleted human.
+Not the highlight-reel version of motherhood.
+The real one.
+The overstimulated, underfed, running-on-empty version.
+The one where you’re not a “bad mom”… just a depleted human.

 The Version of Me I Don’t Love

-I notice it in small ways.
+I noticed it in small ways.

 I get impatient faster.